PaulDance/cargo-liner/README.md

           there is no tty setup, then the confirmaton is immediately passed.
 In any case, this flag always disables it entirely.

+      --confirm
+          Negation of `--no-confirm` that overrides it and restores the default behavior as if absent, i.e. ask for confirmation before proceeding

   -k, --no-fail-fast
           Disable the default fail-fast execution of `cargo uninstall`s.